 5-day course, July 10-14, 2017, UPEACE Campus, Costa Rica

-Do you sense that the world is changing at an increasingly quickening pace?
-Are you noticing that the way you communicate, find information, read, learn, and work have changed in the last few years?
-And have you had time to think rethink your practices as an educator in response to these changes?
+The world is changing at an increasingly fast pace.
+Are you noticing that the way you communicate, find information, read, learn, and work has changed in the last few years?
+Now think about today’s students.
+Are our classrooms preparing them for all of these changes?

-Educating in such a world can be quite overwhelming.
-This course will allow you the space and structure to design an intervention that responds to the central question: “What will be important for your students to know, value and be able to do in a future that’s hard to visualize?”
-This course will bring together innovative educational leaders and practitioners from around the world who are committed to being actors, not spectators.
+Facing these questions can be quite overwhelming.
+Global Education: Cultivating innovation in the classroom will give you the space and structure to design an intervention that responds to the central question: “What will be important for your students to know, value and be able to do in a future that’s hard to visualize?”
+This course will bring together innovative educational leaders and practitioners from around the world who are committed to forging a new path forward for students.

 This professional development workshop will cover the following topic areas:

 - Educating in a Changing World: Principles, concepts, frameworks and methodologies for educating in a fast-changing world.

 - Pedagogies for the 21st Century: The most suitable teaching and learning strategies in an era where content is freely accessible, information overload is the norm, and ‘making things stick’ is an art.

 - Design Thinking: Design thinking applied to specifically educators who are ready to implement their ideas and build innovative learning environments.

 - Global Citizenship: Case studies, frameworks, and tools for participants to integrate the values of global citizenship, environmental consciousness, and social justice into future projects.